 Granite's lovely variegations form when magma cools slowly beneath the Earth's crust, allowing for the aggregation of particular minerals.
 The most abundant of which are quartz and feldspar, with smaller amounts of mica and crystalline amphiboles veining throughout.
 This composition is what gives granite its glittering and uniquely organic-looking appearance.

 Because amphiboles and quartz are composed mainly of silicates (the same compounds found in glass), they are highly nonreactive.
 That means unless you cook with industrial strength hydrochloric acid on your granite countertops, you are unlikely to ruin it with typical kitchen ingredients.
+It's important to remember that sealants aren't as hardy, though, and may degrade if acidic substances are regularly spilled on them.

-Granite is quite scratch resistant, but it is not the hardest rock out there, however, which means owners should exercise at least a little caution to avoid scuffs.
+Granite is quite scratch resistant, but it is not the hardest rock out there, which means owners should exercise at least a little caution to avoid scuffs.
 While knives typically wont scratch the surface, they'll get dull pretty quickly, so a cutting board is still recommended.
-Because it isn't that dense, one can also fix it fairly easily by buffing off the top polish and scratches, then filling in with a polish or sealant available in any hardware store.
-The ease of fixing issues makes for a kitchen countertop that stays sound for decades in return for its upfront investment.
+Because granite isn't super dense, one can also fix it fairly easily by buffing off the top polish and scratches, then filling in with a polish or sealant available in any hardware store.
+The ease of fixing issues makes for a kitchen countertop material that stays sound for decades in return for its upfront investment.

 Engineered Stone Quartz